JonnyReGIF/Classification-and-change-of-favourable-areas-of-maize-in-West-Africa/README.md

 # Using climate indices to forecast food security? – classification and change of (un)favourable areas for the cultivation of maize (Zea mays L.) in West Africa

-Welcome to our Github repository, where we share oure code and figures produced in the winter term 21/22 during the course: Land System Science 2 Climate and Ecosystems by Prof. Dr. Conrad at the Martin-Luther-University-Halle-Wittenberg.
+Welcome to our github repository, where we share oure code and figures produced in the winter term 21/22 during the course: Land System Science 2 Climate and Ecosystems by Prof. Dr. Conrad at the Martin-Luther-University-Halle-Wittenberg.

-A Workflow, a summary of our Methods and Results can be seen in the Poster.pdf.
+A workflow, a summary of our Methods and Results can be found in the Poster.pdf.

-The R Code is available in forme of indipendent functions and in a "Top-Down" version.
+The R code is available in forme of indipendent functions and in a "Top-Down" version.

 ### Classification and change Results of (un)favourable areas for the cultivation of maize (Zea mays L.) in West Africa from 2021 - 2100